adityananu/SocilaMedia-app/README.md

 # Project Name

-A simple social media application allowing users to sign up, post short messages, follow other users, and view a personalized feed.
+TweetX is a simple social media application that allows users to sign up, post short messages, follow other users, and view a personalized feed.

 ## Technologies Used

 - React
-- Firebase (Authentication and Firestore for backend)
+- Firebase (Authentication and Firestore for the backend)
 - Tailwind CSS
 - UUID
 - React Router DOM